elastic/rally-eventdata-track/README.md

 This parameter source generated bulk indexing requests filled with auto-generated data.
 This data is generated based on statistics from a subset of real traffic to the elastic.co website.
 Data has been anonymised and post-processed and is modelled on the format used by the Filebeat Nginx Module.

 The generator allows data to be generated in real-time or against a set date/tine interval.
-A sample event looks will contain the following fields:
+A sample event will contain the following fields:

 ```
 {